GiulianoMonti/rooftopChallenge/README.md

 rooftop academy chalenge,
 <div></div>

-api that divides a String in syllables, and count every occurrence,
+<h3>api that divides a String in syllables, and count every occurrence</h3>

 <div></div>